FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 At 13:00 a meeting was started.
 Jón Logi and Gardar showed up.
 Fuad showed up a little later.
 Jón Logi was todays project manager.

+Daily Goals:

-Daily Goals: Jón is going to try to make a user diagram and a class diagram.
+Jón is going to try to make a user diagram and a class diagram.

 Gardar is going to try to finish a use case diagram and a wireframe(happy path).

 Fuad is going to make a github handbook and interface requirements.

 Status:
+After a firm talking to from a Teacher Assistant we became more focused and were planning our time more efficiently.

-Everyone was able to meet their goals and everything that was planned was successful.
+we were able to meet most of our goals everything was successful except for the class diagram which is almost finished but needs some adjustments.